What Does USCIS Case Status “Case Was Denied” Mean for My Sibling Green Card Application?

 When Should I Contact an Immigration Attorney About My Sibling Green Card Case?

 For many sibling green card applications, hiring a lawyer isn’t necessary.
 But if you receive a case denial from USCIS, your case is no longer straightforward.
-As a result, you’ll likely want to connect with an experienced and vetted immigration attorney for a free consultation to better understand what’s going on and what to do next.
+As a result, you’ll likely want to connect with an experienced and vetted immigration attorney to better understand what’s going on and what to do next.

 For example, let’s say your sibling was ruled ineligible to get a green card because they were deemed inadmissible.
 There’s a process where you can challenge that determination by requesting a waiver of inadmissibility.
 A lawyer would know if that was a viable option and, if so, help you through the waiver process.

 Getting a sibling green card and understanding the U.S. immigration system can be complicated.
 If USCIS denies your sibling green card case, remember that help is available.
-While it’s difficult to address a denial on your own, we can refer you to an experienced immigration attorney for a free consultation.
+While it’s difficult to address a denial on your own, we can refer you to an experienced immigration attorney.
 An attorney can help you better understand your options and can represent you in an appeals process, if appropriate.